Michael Lipstein, MA, LMFT (WA and CA)

 In addition to my work with adolescents, parents, and families, I have also spent five years doing crisis intervention work where I developed the skills to manage the most difficult of circumstances.

-I am a Licensed Marriage Family Therapist in the State of Washington (#LF00001345).
+I am a Licensed Marriage Family Therapist in the State of Washington (#LF00001345) and in California (LMFT20208).
 I received a Masters Degree in Clinical Humanistic Psychology in 1983 from the University of Redlands in California.
 My Bachelors Degree in Psychology was received in 1975 from the University of Delaware.
 I have been a Clinical Member of The American Association for Marriage and Family Therapy since 1995.

-I continue to enhance my advanced skills and abilities as a trained clinician by obtaining highly specialized postgraduate education in the field of marital therapy.
+I continue to enhance my advanced skills and abilities as a trained clinician by obtaining highly specialized postgraduate education in the field of marital therapy, neuroscience, personal growth, and development.